 - Do your customers have different problems that your products and services solve for them?

 - Who are the decision makers and their key influencers?

-At a high level your target market will fall into one of two categories:
+For example, at a high level your target market may fall into one of two categories:

 You may also determine that even though there is a final decision maker, they are influenced by other employees that you need to identify.

 Category 2:If you are a B2C company, you may find that your products and services are purchased more by people in a certain region, demographic profile, or with a specific area of interest.

 Regardless of whether your company is B2B or B2C, you need to identify the different categories of your most profitable buyers when conducting your marketing assessment.